 Sweet chestnut trees are also the source of the edible chestnut, popular in the UK as part of Christmas celebrations.
 Although there are some nut orchards here, the UK is not a large producer of sweet chestnuts.
 Most of those consumed in the UK are imported, so supplies are unlikely to be affected by the current England outbreaks.

 The wasp does not bite, sting or pose any other threat to people, pets or livestock.

 The pest can affect several species of sweet chestnut trees, including European sweet chestnut (Castanea sativa), which is the only species of sweet chestnut grown in any numbers in the UK.
 It can also affect American chestnut (C. dentata), Japanese chestnut (C. crenata) and Chinese chestnut (C. mollissima), and any of their hybrids.

-It does not attack horse chestnut, or 'conker' trees, which belong to the Aesculus family, or any other species of tree widely grown in Britain.
+It does not attack horse chestnut, or 'conker' trees, which belong to the Aesculus genus, or any other species of tree widely grown in Britain.

 Identification and symptoms

 No other organism is known to form galls on sweet chestnut trees, so the presence of galls on them is an obvious and reliable symptom of OCGW infestation.

 As shown above and below, fresh galls can be coloured green, rose pink or red.

 They then gradually dry out and turn brown and woody over the summer (below), when the adult wasps emerge from them.

 They can cause the leaves to drop early.
 Most galls fall off the tree when the leaves fall in autumn, although galls attached to the bases of petioles (leaf stalks) can stay on the tree for two or more years.